build-security/opa-express-middleware/README.md

 # opa-express-middleware
 ## Abstract
-Node.js express middleware to authorize API requests using a 3rd party policy engine (OPA) as the Policy Decision Point (PDP).
+Opa-express-middleware is a Node.js express middleware meant for authorize API requests using a 3rd party policy engine (OPA) as the Policy Decision Point (PDP).
 If you're not familiar with OPA, please [learn more](https://www.openpolicyagent.org/).

 ## Data Flow
 ![enter image description here](https://github.com/build-security/opa-express-middleware/blob/main/Data%20flow.png)

 ## Usage

+### Prerequisites
+- Finish our "onboarding" tutorial
+- Run a pdp instance

+---
+**Important note**

+In the following example we used our aws managed pdp instance to ease your first setup, but if you feel comfortable you are recommended to use your own pdp instance instead.
+In that case, don't forget to change the **hostname** and the **port** in your code.

+---

 ### Simple usage
 ```js
 const express = require('express');